 Y'all, finding pre-made, vegan Italian breadcrumbs is hard.
 Most of the store-bought breadcrumbs (at least around here) contain eggs.

-Luckily, it is SUPER easy and inexpensive to make vegan Italian breadcrumbs at home.
-They'll work in any recipe that calls for breadcrumbs, and they take a few minutes to make in your blender or food processor.
+Luckily, it is SUPER easy and inexpensive to make vegan breadcrumbs at home.
+They'll work in any recipe that calls for breadcrumbs, and they take just a few minutes to make in your blender or food processor.

 Companies love adding unneeded animal ingredients to bread!
 When you're looking at the ingredients, keep your eyes peeled for eggs, milk, cheese, and honey.

 But don't give up!
 There are totally vegan bread options out there.
 My family loves Dave's Killer Bread, and I'm pretty sure all of their breads are vegan.
-The green one definitely is.
+The green bag definitely is.
 Just check the ingredients, if you branch out to their other varieties.

 We also love Kroger brand potato rolls and their store brand Ancient Grain Bread.
 Both are vegan and very affordable, as of this writing.